rogerioc/KillFly/README.md

 # KillFly
 Simple game that I made a long time ago.

-This versin was coverted by eclipse.
+This version was coverted by eclipse.

+Is used:
+- Accelerometer
+- Custom view